-This guide learn how to fix Outlook search returns No matches found issue .
+This guide teach you how to fix Outlook search returns No matches found issue .
 Indexing is a phenomena which saves the location of files and other content to make search real fast.
 It is very beneficial especially when you have loads of files or dealing with a lot of content.
 Windows has an inherent quality of indexing different locations including Outlook folders, and content.
 Once Windows 7 has the location from the index, then you can retrieve the data by moving directly to the location without invoking the search process.
-In this way, indexing can be considerably faster than scanning through the entire folder to find the content or particular file.
-Outlook content, files, and folders have also been indexed consistently, if you want to change the way Windows 7 has been indexing Outlook 2010 content, then this post will help you a lot.

 RECOMMENDED: Fix this issue in 3 simple steps.
 Takes only 2 minutes.